Chibale Zambia: types of spirit possession

 Combination of possession types in one person

 One person can be possessed by two or even three types of spirits.
-In the 1980s, people with multiple possession formed one third of all spirit possessed, see List 46.
+In the 1980s, individuals with multiple possession types formed one third of all spirit-possessed; see List 46.

 Possession in central cults and in cults of affliction

 Chibale Zambia: types of spirit possession.
-An external typology20Turner 1968, Turner 1975 and van Binsbergen 1979. distinguishes spirit possession connected to cults that have a central position in an area and spirit possession of a more marginal nature, the cults of affliction.
+An external typology20Turner 1968, Turner 1975 and van Binsbergen 1979. distinguishes spirit possession connected to cults that hold a central position in an area from spirit possession of a more marginal nature, known as cults of affliction.
 Both types occur in Chibale.

-Spirit possession connected to the older, central cults is remembered particularly as specialists’ possession, a specialist being possessed by the spirit of a deceased specialist in the possession types Kaluwe and Ciwila (ing’omba or muomba).
-Moba possession came up in the 1910s and was connected to a cult of affliction.
-It influenced Ciwila possession making it partly connected to the cult of affliction.
-But in the same period there still were central cult oriented ing’omba like the cinsengwe ing’omba.
-In the 1970s, Mwami arrived as a cult of affliction giving a boost to Ciwila and Kaluwe possession in a comparable way.
-Ciwila and Kaluwe were for the main part connected to cults of affliction, but also to the remnants of the old, local cults in the form of independent ing’ombaship and Kaluwe mediumship.
+Spirit possession connected to the older, central cults is remembered particularly as specialists’ possession.
+In Ciwila and Kaluwe possession, a specialist is possessed by the spirit of a deceased specialist.
+Moba possession emerged in the 1910s and was connected to a cult of affliction.
+It influenced Ciwila possession, making it partly connected to the cult of affliction.
+However, during the same period, there were still central cult-oriented ing’omba, like the cinsengwe ing’omba.
+In the 1970s, Mwami arrived as a cult of affliction, giving a boost to Ciwila and Kaluwe possession in a comparable way.
+Ciwila and Kaluwe were mainly connected to cults of affliction, but also to the remnants of the old, local cults in the form of independent ing’ombaship and Kaluwe mediumship.

-Since the present versions of the three older local, central cults are not central anymore, all kinds of interrelations exist between the remnants of these cults and the cults of affliction.
+Since the present versions of the three older local, central cults are no longer central, all kinds of interrelations exist between the remnants of these cults and the cults of affliction.

 Footnotes

-- 1Grevisse (1956: 100) says that certain of his Basanga informants state that Kaluwe or Luwe is the spirit of the great Kunda (in Congo) hunter Bili Kiluwe.
-Mbidi Kiluwe was the one to bring ‘kingly manners’, and more, to the Luba.
-He is connected to the founders of the Luba, Lunda and Bemba kingdoms (see de Heusch 1972:10).
+- 1Grevisse (1956: 100) states that certain of his Basanga informants claim that Kaluwe or Luwe is the spirit of the great Kunda (in Congo) hunter Bili Kiluwe.
+Mbidi Kiluwe was the one who brought ‘kingly manners’, and more, to the Luba.
+He is connected to the founders of the Luba, Lunda, and Bemba kingdoms (see de Heusch 1972:10).
 Buluwe is the Luba word for the art of hunting and fishing.

 - 2Lambo (1945: 331) and Stefaniszyn (1964b: 90, 156).